rtk-incubator/rtk-query/docs/concepts/pagination.md

 # Pagination

-RTK Query makes it straighforward to integrate with a standard index-based pagination API.
+RTK Query makes it straightforward to integrate with a standard index-based pagination API.
 This is the most common form of pagination that you'll need to implement.

 ## Setup an endpoint to accept a page `arg`